ezefaz/Marketify-website/README.md

 - React
 - Framer-Motion
-- Pure CSSS and Grid & FlexBox
+- CSS and Grid & FlexBox

 [Back To The Top](#Marketify)